Intel® Digital Random Number Generator (DRNG) Software Implementation Guide

 }

-Code Example 6: Simple RDRAND invocation for a 64-bit random value
+Code Example 3.
+Simple RDRAND invocations for 16-bit, 32-bit, and 64-bit values

-4.1.2 RDRAND Retry Loop
+5.2.3 RDRAND Retry Loop

-An alternate approach for handling random value unavailability at the time of RDRAND execution is to use a retry loop.
+An alternate approach if random values are unavailable at the time of RDRAND execution is to use a retry loop.
 In this approach, an additional argument allows the caller to specify the maximum number of retries before returning a failure value.
+Once again, the success or failure of the function is indicated by its return value and the actual random value, assuming success, is passed to the caller by a reference variable.

 {

-unsigned int therand;
+unsigned int count= 0;

 return 1;